clbarnes/fibsem_export/README.md

 If you *need* multiple configurations in one place, you can copy the JSON file and change the name in `fibsem_registration.py`, but I recommend against it.

 Use FIJI's python script runner to run `fibsem_registration.py`.
-Modify the configuration file if any parameters need tweaking.
+Modify the JSON configuration file if any parameters need tweaking.

 ### Finalising